WHAT DO WE MEAN?

 Exclusions

-Exclusions include medical treatment and care that are not covered by the Scheme.
+Exclusions include medical treatment and care not covered by the Scheme.

 General practitioners (GPs)